About Lesley Jane Seymour

 She took the entire Marie Claire team to march with actress Salma Hayek around the Washington Mall in wedding dresses to highlight the plight of domestic violence in the Latino community.
 She traveled to Japan and Cambodia with First Lady Michelle Obama to cover the launch of Let Girls Learn, Obama’s program to help girls around the world get a better education.

 Seymour also served as editor in chief of YM, beauty director of Glamour, and copywriter and senior editor at Vogue.
 She is the author of two books: On the Edge, 100 Years of Vogue and I Wish My Parents Understood.
 Seymour has appeared on every major television show from Today, Good Morning America, MSNBC and Hardball to CNN.
-She is a LinkedIn Influencer, contributor to the Huffington Post, and is a micro-influencer with 60,000 (un-bought) followers on social media.
+She is a LinkedIn influencer, contributor to the Huffington Post, and is a micro-influencer with 60,000 (un-bought) followers across social media platforms.